Title

 4 (2/2/0)

-This course will provide the student with the knowledge necessary to perform routine and mobile radiographic procedures relative to facial bones, bony thorax, urinary system, gastrointestinal system, arthrology, traumatic injury and surgical radiography.
-Emphasis will be on radiographic terms, anatomy, pathology, positioning, manipulation of radiographic equipment and accessories, and patient care considerations.
-Basic techniques in venipuncture, contrast media types, intravenous medication and emergency response will also be included.
-Additionally, the student will be introduced to highly specialized studies of the central nervous system, cardiovascular system, lymphatic system, reproductive system and cross-sectional imaging.
-Special imaging equipment, physical settings and techniques used in these highly specialized studies will also be included.
+This course provides students with the knowledge necessary to perform routine and mobile radiographic procedures relative to facial bones, arthrology, traumatic injury, surgical radiography and the bony thorax, urinary system and gastrointestinal system.
+Emphasis is on radiographic terms, anatomy, pathology, positioning, manipulation of radiographic equipment and accessories, and patient care considerations.
+Basic techniques in venipuncture, contrast media types, intravenous medication and emergency response is also included.
+Additionally, students are introduced to highly specialized studies of the central nervous system, cardiovascular system, lymphatic system, reproductive system and cross-sectional imaging.
+Special imaging equipment, physical settings and techniques used in these highly specialized studies is also included.

 Credits: